What happens when we place an individual’s well-being over the “common good” of the community? Are government benefits reliable for the long term?

 These cultures and ideologies are formed over decades and generations.
 In the United States, for example, we historically tend to value individual freedom and achievement.

-Entrepreneurship and individual achievement are considered to be valuable and admirable in American politics, too.
-This is a frequent theme in the personal finance blogging community, as well.
+Entrepreneurship and individual achievement are also considered valuable and admirable in American politics.
+This is a frequent theme in the personal finance blogging community.

 My point here is this: politicians want to present themselves the way that they think that we want them to be.